zhzhussupovkz/slideshare-api/README.md

 slideshare-api
 ==============

-PHP class for work with SlideShare API 2.0
+Yii extension for work with SlideShare API 2.0